This article will walk users through the New Report Wizard and demonstrate how to create a new report from start to finish.

 In the Filters tab, create statements that will be used to filter the data when you run a report.

 There is no limit to the number of filters that can be defined.
 Filters can be numeric (up to eight decimal places) or alphanumeric.

 - To filter a Data Field, either drag and drop it to the ‘Filter By’ column, use the button or double-click it.

-- Use the up () and down () arrows to indicate the filter priority.
+- Use the Move Item Up and Move Item Down icons to indicate the filter priority.

-- To remove a filter, click the delete button ().
+- To remove a filter, click the Delete icon.

 - Ctrl + [ adds an open-parenthesis before the selected filter.

 - Ctrl + ] adds a close-parenthesis after the selected filter.

 - Ctrl + Shift + [ removes an open-parenthesis from before the selected filter.

 - Ctrl + Shift + ] removes a close-parenthesis from after the selected filter.